kylepott/Dad-Bod/README.md

 * Xlwt

 # How to
 0. Personally, I think the easiest way to run this program is to install Jupyter and run it within a Jupyter notebook.
-In this repository I have included the notebook I used so you can follow my work in detail if you'd like.
+In this repository I have included an HTML export of the Jupyter notebook I used so you can follow my work in detail if you'd like.
 1. Export your weight data from MyFitnessPal.com
 2. Rename your MyFitnessPal data mfp.xlsx
 3. Run clean_mfp.py from the same directory as mfp.xlsx to clean up, organize, and sort your weight data.
 It should output a file titled "MFPClean.xlsx"